Admissions

 A Note About Email

 Each applicant will receive a confirmation email from us after their application is received and processed.
 If SMSSP has any questions about your application, or if there is something missing, an email will be sent asking that the applicant contact us to resolve the situation.
-Please be sure to check your email regularly and respond to us when needed.
+Be sure to check your email regularly and respond to us when needed.

-2022 Stanford Middle School Scholar
+Stanford Middle School Scholar

-Stanford University and Stanford Pre-Collegiate Studies Nondiscrimination Policy
+Stanford University and Stanford Pre-Collegiate Studies Non-discrimination Policy

 Stanford University admits qualified students of any race, color, national or ethnic origin, sex, age, disability, religion, sexual orientation, gender identity, veteran status, or marital status to all the rights, privileges, programs, and activities generally accorded or made available to students at the University.
 Consistent with its obligations under the law, in the administration of the University's programs and activities, Stanford prohibits unlawful discrimination on the basis of race, color, national or ethnic origin, sex, age, disability, religion, sexual orientation, gender identity or expression, veteran status, marital status or any other characteristic protected by applicable law; Stanford also prohibits unlawful harassment including sexual harassment and sexual violence.
 This policy applies to Stanford programs and activities both on and off-campus, including overseas programs.